LAP: Fast LAtent Diffusion Planner for Autonomous Driving: METHODOLOGY

 More specifically, the encoder $\mathcal{E}$ first projects the input trajectories $\mathcal{T}$ into a sequence of high-dimensional embeddings.
 A set of learnable queries then interacts with these embeddings through a self-attention to aggregate the trajectories' essential features.
 These queries are then processed to produce the mean $\boldsymbol{\mu} \in \mathbb{R}^{(1+M) \times L}$ and diagonal covariance matrix $\boldsymbol{\Sigma} \in \mathbb{R}^{(1+M) \times L \times L}$ of the latent distribution.
 The decoder's operation begins with sampling a latent representation $\boldsymbol{z}_0 \sim \mathcal{N}(\boldsymbol{\mu}, \boldsymbol{\Sigma})=q(\boldsymbol{z}|\mathcal{T})$ using the reparameterization trick.
 It then utilizes a distinct set of way-point queries, which attend to the latent representation $\boldsymbol{z}_0$ via a multi-head cross attention.
 This process allows the way-point queries to gather the necessary information for reconstruction, after which they are projected to generate the reconstructed trajectories $\hat{\mathcal{T}}$.

-To obtain a more informative latent representation, we adopt the $\beta$-VAE framework.
+To enforce a structured and semantically disentangled latent space, we adopt the $\beta$-VAE framework.
 This approach balances the compactness of the latent space with reconstruction quality by adding a weight, $\beta$, to the Kullback-Leibler (KL) divergence term of the original VAE training loss.
 We use the Mean Squared Error (MSE) as our reconstruction loss, which includes a trajectory reconstruction term and a differential reconstruction term.
 Let $\Delta$ denote the forward temporal difference operator, the final training objective for our VAE is formulated as: